 International payouts represent the primary forex markup pain point, but businesses also face conversion costs when receiving international payments.

-This creates end-to-end currency efficiency with optimized rates on both incoming and outgoing money.
+This creates end-to-end currency efficiency by optimizing rates for both incoming and outgoing money.
 However, the largest immediate savings opportunity remains international payouts, where businesses exercise direct control over provider selection and can immediately eliminate 2-5% forex markup on every transaction.

 Implementation Strategy: Moving to Zero FX Markup Payouts